The power of 10 - why have one reason, when you can have 10?

 Whatever your thoughts are around the number 10, it is at its best when it's used in lists.
 Unlike it's equally magical friend, number three, 10 of anything is hard to remember.
 It's hard to deliver 10 things verbally and hard to recall 10 things off the top of your head.
 Remember, that shopping list game?
 But, when it comes to ticking off tasks, setting agenda items or determining goals - 10 is your guy.

 In a list, '10' carries way more weight than three.
 It's meaty enough to help set those objectives and put them in order.
-There's also something called the top-10 effect - where, psychologists say, people have a natural tendency to bundle things into groups of 10.
+There's also something called the top 10 effect - where, psychologists say, people have a natural tendency to bundle things into groups of 10.
 And this inclination to work in groups of 10 frequently occurs when we are making lists.

 So, 10 Reasons it is

-Enjoy the feast of knowledge 10 Reasons is hoping to create.
+Enjoy the feast of knowledge 10 Reasons | Better You - Better Life is creating.